trickstercache/trickster/README.md

 * High-performance [Collapsed Forwarding](./docs/collapsed-forwarding.md)
 * Best-in-class [Byte Range Request caching and acceleration](./docs/range_request.md).

-## Dashboard Acceleration
+## Time Series Database Accelerator

-Trickster dramatically improves dashboard chart rendering times for end users, while eliminating redundant computations on the TSDBs it fronts.
+Trickster dramatically improves dashboard chart rendering times for end users by eliminating redundant computations on the TSDBs it fronts.
 In short, Trickster makes read-heavy Dashboard/TSDB environments, as well as those with highly-cardinalized datasets, significantly more performant and scalable.

-## Compatibility
+### Compatibility

 Trickster works with virtually any Dashboard application that makes queries to any of these TSDB's: